Speed up your review and approval process in 9 simple steps

 4. Track stakeholder sign-off

-At the end of the day, you need a way to track approvals through each review round to make your review process as efficient as possible.
+At the end of the day, you need a way to track approvals through each review round to make your approval process as efficient as possible.

 This will help you see which content is ready to publish and which still needs work.
-On top of that, it will help you keep stakeholders accountable for the content they need to approve, as you’ll easily spot which reviewers are slowing things down.
+On top of that, it helps project managers track pending approvals and keep stakeholders accountable for the content they need to approve.

 With Filestage, you can easily track approvals by seeing exactly who has approved each version in your dashboard.
-Which means you can publish work with confidence and ease.
+This streamlined process allows teams to move forward confidently toward final approval.

 The typical nine-step review and approval process

-There’s no doubt, working on digital projects is challenging.
+There’s no doubt that working on digital projects is challenging.
 Version control is a big potential pitfall.
-And the acquisition of both internal and external feedback can be a daunting task that tests the patience of everyone involved.
+And gathering feedback from both internal and external stakeholders can test the patience of everyone involved.

-Thankfully, you can follow established processes to make sure everything goes smoothly.
-Here’s a look at a sample review and approval process you can adapt to meet the needs of your team.
+Thankfully, you can follow established approval steps to create an efficient approval process.
+Here’s an example approval process you can adapt to meet the needs of your team.

 To help you define your review and approval process, here’s a closer look at what a general outline might look like: